swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

   mutating func take() -> Self
 }
 ```

+As noted above, we leave the nil-coalescing operator `??` as is for now.
+We expect to generalize it when it becomes possible to express the lifetime dependency of its result as an intersection of the lifetimes of its left argument and the result of the right argument, an autoclosure.

 The Standard Library provides special support for comparing arbitrary optional values against `nil`.
 We generalize this mechanism to work on nonescapable cases: